saziosu/cat-flips/README.md

 * [PortEXE](https://youtu.be/3uuQ3g92oPQ).
 I used this tutorial to help me implement the Fisher-Yates Shuffle algorithm to shuffle my cards.
 * [W3Schools](https://www.w3schools.com/js/tryit.asp?filename=tryjs_timing_stop), used this resource to help with setting up the game timer and stopping it with clear interval when game is finished
 * [W3Schools](https://www.w3schools.com/css/css3_gradients.asp), used this resource to help me create the gradient background on the page.
-* [Code Institute](https://github.com/saziosu/love-maths), I used the Love Maths project as inspriation for helping me count the number of moves.
+* [Code Institute](https://github.com/saziosu/love-maths), I used the Love Maths project as inspiration for helping me count the number of moves.

 ## Media